Don't Believe the Truth: Release

-The decision to have the lead-off single, "Lyla", on the album was a controversial one, prompted by the label's feeling that there wasn't a suitable lead single among the tracks originally presented.
+The decision to have the lead-off single, "Lyla", on the album was a controversial one, prompted by the label's feeling that there was not a suitable lead single among the tracks originally presented.
 As a result, the decision was taken to record "Lyla", a song which Noel had written and demoed a year previously, but which wasn't recorded by the band during the previous recording sessions.
 It was decided that Dave Sardy would remix Noel's original demo with Liam recording a set of lead vocals and Zak adding a fresh drum track.
 "Lyla" reached number one on the UK Singles Chart and number nineteen on the US Hot Modern Rock Tracks chart.
 After having initial reservations about the choice of the first single being taken out of the hands of the band, Noel, who initially wanted "Mucky Fingers" to be the first single, has now reluctantly conceded that the song has indeed "done the business".

 In April 2005, four tracks from a promo disc leaked: "The Meaning of Soul", "Mucky Fingers", "Keep the Dream Alive", and "Let There Be Love".
 The full album found its way onto the Internet on 3 May 2005 instead of 30 May, when Apple Inc. accidentally put the album up early for sale on their iTunes Music Store service in Germany.
 While there was no official comment by Apple or by Oasis management, it was speculated that Apple simply got the dates confused.

 Reception

-Don't Believe the Truth received generally positive reviews and was considered a return to form for Oasis, with a Metacritic score of 64 out of 100.
+Don't Believe the Truth received critical acclaim from reviewers and was considered a return to form for Oasis, with the songwriting from all band members being praised.
+With a Metacritic score of 64 out of 100, critics called it the best Oasis album since (What's the Story) Morning Glory?.
 The album won two Q Awards: a special People's Choice Award and Best Album.